 We collaborated across the country with four universities, three NHS trusts, Kleijnen Systematic Reviews Ltd and the NIHR Community Healthcare MIC.

-This resulted in the production of six rapid evidence reviews from 7th April – 28th May.
+This resulted in the production of seven rapid evidence reviews.

 They were published by the Centre for Evidence Based Medicine COVID-19 Evidence Service, hosted by Oxford University.

 - the appropriateness and effectiveness of existing tests for diagnosing COVID-19.
 Read more.

 - what medical tests provide the best insight when a patient with suspected COVID-19 has an inconclusive diagnosis.
 Read more.

 - The pros and cons of different technologies that are used in COVID-19 testing.
 Read more.

 - specific clinical characteristics that may predict the likelihood of survival in patients with COVID-19.
 Read more.

 - using multiple tests as a benchmark when evaluating new diagnostic tests for COVID-19.
 Read more.